mediacms-io/mediacms/docs/admins_docs.md

 ## 2. Single Server Installation

-The core dependencies are Python3, Django3, Celery, PostgreSQL, Redis, ffmpeg.
+The core dependencies are python3, Django, celery, PostgreSQL, redis, ffmpeg.
 Any system that can have these dependencies installed, can run MediaCMS.
-But the install.sh is only tested in Linux Ubuntu 24.
+But the install.sh is only tested in Linux Ubuntu 24 and 22 versions.

-Installation on an Ubuntu 24 system with git utility installed should be completed in a few minutes with the following steps.
+Installation on an Ubuntu 22/24 system with git utility installed should be completed in a few minutes with the following steps.
 Make sure you run it as user root, on a clear system, since the automatic script will install and configure the following services: Celery/PostgreSQL/Redis/Nginx and will override any existing settings.

-Automated script - tested on Ubuntu 24

 ```bash
 mkdir /home/mediacms.io && cd /home/mediacms.io/